-This takes a little while until you getting used to, and after a couple of tries, you will be an expert at it.
-The first time it will mostly break or damage, don’t be discourage try again and it will get better.
+This takes a little while until you get used to it, and after a couple of tries, you will be an expert at it.
+The first time it will mostly break or damage, don’t be discourage try again, and it will get better.

-When the edges are and the middle part get slightly brown it time to flip the pancake.
+When the edges are, and the middle part gets slightly brown it's time to flip the pancake.
 Make as many as you can and set it aside.